 12. Rosenborg Castle

-If I was asked to name the most beautiful castle (from the exterior) in Copenhagen, Rosenborg Castle is the one I would always name.
 Complete with fairy-tale turrets, moats, battlemented gateways, and stone lions guarding the entrance, this spectacular castle is undoubtedly one of the major points of interest in Copenhagen and comes across as more of a romantic palace than a castle.

 Rosenborg was built in the 1600s as a summer residence by Christian IV and named after one of his horses.
 The castle was only used as a royal residence for about 100 years and is now a royal museum of sorts.
-It contains an abundance of royal objects including paintings, trinkets, and ornate furniture used by the Royal Family for generations.

 Rosenborg Castle is quite small from the inside and its 24 rooms occupy three floors.
 Most of them retain the original Renaissance decor from Christian IV’s residence, while the remaining ones have been redecorated by later kings.

 Christian IV’s Winter Room is probably the most well-preserved room in the castle and features rich wooden paneling furnished with a fine selection of Dutch paintings.
 The 17th-century Florentine tabletop and the beguiling Astronomical Clock, are also noteworthy.
-The Marble Hall showcases splendid Baroque décor and the ceiling stuccowork and imitation marble-clad walls are superb.

 On the third floor is the Baroque Long Hall which is exquisitely decorated with 17th-century tapestries and includes the King’s throne.
 For us, this was the best part of the interior.
-The tapestries gracing the walls of this room are 12 woven works that depict the battles between Denmark and Sweden during the Scanian War (1675–79).
-The hall is also home to a collection of 18th-century silver furniture including three silver lions that once guarded the king’s throne.

 The Castle‘s star attraction is the Treasury which is found in the basement. where the famed crown jewels and royal paraphernalia are exhibited.
 Some of the highlights here are Christian IV’s spectacular diamond-encrusted crown and the jewel-studded sword of Christian III.

 In the basement cellar rooms, you can also find antique weapons including a pair of Colt revolvers given to Denmark’s king by President Lincoln.
-The Rosenborg Castle is definitely worth checking out if you like royal sights.
+Rosenborg Castle is definitely worth checking out if you like royal sights.

-The opening hours of Rosenborg Castle vary according to the season but it is generally open between 10:00-16:00.
-From November-March, the castle is closed on Mondays.
+The opening hours of Rosenborg Castle vary according to the season but it is generally open between 10:00–16:00.
+From November–March, the castle is closed on Mondays.
+The entrance costs 130 DKK.

 13. King’s Garden